jondavidjohn/bubblechart/README.md

 BubbleChart is a JavaScript module for comparative visualization of two dimensional data in a bubble chart.

-**Why write it in Coffeescript?**

-I've never worked with CoffeeScript, decided to give it a spin.

 ## Usage

 To Create a new chart you simple create a new `BubbleChart` Object passing it